-How do I become a Certified Nursing Assistant?
+How do I become a Certified Nursing Assistant (CNA)?

-Answer: Contact the Division of Long Term Care Residents Protection at (302) 577-6661 or visit the division’s website.
+Answer: The Division of Professional Regulation does not license CNA’s.
+Contact the Division of Long Term Care Residents Protection at (302) 577-6661 or visit the division’s website.

 Do I have to have a U.S. Social Security Number (SSN) to apply for a Nursing license?

-Answer: If you have been issued a U.S. SSN, you must enter it on your license application.
-Your license will not be issued until you provide your SSN.
-However, if you have never been issued a U.S. SSN, you must submit a Request for Exemption from Social Security Number Requirement.
-If you are later issued a U.S. SSN, you should report it to the Board office.
+Answer: If you have a U.S. SSN, you must enter it when you register for an account in DELPROS, our online portal.
+You cannot move forward in the application process unless you provide it.
+If you have never been issued a U.S. SSN, you just have to answer a few questions about not having a SSN and agree that you will report are later issued a U.S. SSN, you must report it to the Board office.

 What is the cost of a Nursing license?